MGWXP/priv/README.md

 If you just want to see the system in action, follow the [QuickStart Guide](docs/quickstart.md).
 It walks through environment setup, running the NLU documentation pipeline, and opening the interactive knowledge graph viewer.

+## Custom Instructions

+For best results in ChatGPT, copy the snippet in [docs/custom-instructions.md](docs/custom-instructions.md) into your custom instructions profile.
+This primes the AI with the repository's modular workflow and recursive refinement approach.

 ## Development Workflow

 This project follows the Iterative Deep Research Loop: